|Previous College:||Canisius '08|

-Marie Warner enters her third season as an assistant coach of the Quinnipiac women’s basketball program.
-Warner brings a wealth of basketball knowledge to the Bobcats, after playing professionally overseas and four years at the collegiate level.
+Marie Warner enters her fourth season as an assistant coach of the Quinnipiac women’s basketball program.
+Warner brings a wealth of basketball knowledge to the Bobcats, after playing professionally overseas in Italy and four years at the collegiate level.

 Prior to Quinnipiac, Warner was a member of Virtus Cagliari, a basketball franchise in the Italian Series A2.
 She enjoyed a three-year career with the club, a stint that was highlighted by a 2010 league championship.
 Warner flourished a year later, averaging 13.8 points and 9.9 rebounds per game.
-The team snatched second place in the division.
+The team snatched second place in the division that season.

 During Warner’s time overseas, she was also elected as the Public Relations Representative for Virtus Cagliari.
 This position required making appearances and promoting the team throughout the community.
 With her skills and promotions, the team reflected a 20 percent increase in ticket sales during her run.

 In addition to being a professional athlete, Warner coached a youth girls team in Cagliari from 2009-11.
 As the coach, she ran basketball clinics, broke down language barriers and was a translator for many of the young children and parents involved.

 After her stint in Italy, Warner accepted a position with OMD Canada, as an Assistant Strategist Intern that dealt with media planning for top corporations such as Pepsi Co.
 (Canada).
 Utilizing her business degree, she was in charge of presenting marketing plans to depict industry trends and opportunities for her clients.

 Warner graduated from Canisius College of Buffalo, New York, where she received a Bachelor’s of Science in Marketing in 2008.
 She later continued her education and received a Master’s in Business Administration in 2009.